-Too often, executives assume that once a deal is announced, functional leaders will simply know what they need to do next to successfully integrate the acquired company.
+Too often, executives assume that once a deal is announced, leaders will simply know what they need to do next to integrate the acquired company successfully.
 The consequences of presuming and assuming have long been known: Such transactions are doomed for failure.
 The main culprit is that these resources are being asked to absorb integration work in addition to their daily responsibilities.
-When acquiring companies choose to forgo setting up a strong, centralized program management office to coordinate integration work across functions, the results are tragically predictable.
+When acquiring companies choose to forgo setting up a strong, centralized program management office to coordinate integration work across functions, the results are tragically predictable (and predictably tragic.)
 Due to competing priorities, integration-related activities often take a lower priority and milestones are frequently missed.
 This, in turn, extends the duration of integration work and delays the realization of deal value.

 - Establish a clear governance structure with dedicated resources